Our Commitment to An Inclusive Community

 We are committed to providing accessible information and communications.
 We are working to ensure that alternative formats are offered for digital materials and captioning for videos.

-Through our varied partnerships and events, we aim to increase career opportunities for girls and young people, and leaders of color.
-We're also proud to be a signature partner of Girls Inc’s National Project Accelerate program, which focuses on accelerating young women’s trajectories through college and career entry.
+• Through our varied partnerships and events, we aim to support career opportunities for leaders across the spectrum of diversity including girls and young people.
+We’re also proud to have worked with signature partner Girls Inc’s National Project Accelerate program, which focuses on accelerating young women’s trajectories through college and career entry.

 We also have a number of member-led groups intended to mobilize those interested in social impact.
 One example is our Moving the Needle group which has more than 1,000 members and meets regularly to organize and support senior women leaders in making a greater social and environmental impact.
 We’re also proud to host events within our clubhouses that connect our members to pressing issues that impact both their leadership and the wider community.